mtulio/provider-certification-tool/docs/support-guide.md

 ```bash
 pip3 install o-must-gather --user
 ```
-- Download the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) or another tool to pull from AWS S3

 ### Download Baseline CI results <a name="setup-download-baseline"></a>

 The Openshift provider certification tool is run periodically ([source code](https://github.com/openshift/release/blob/master/ci-operator/jobs/redhat-openshift-ecosystem/provider-certification-tool/redhat-openshift-ecosystem-provider-certification-tool-main-periodics.yaml)) in OpenShift CI using the latest stable release of OpenShift.
 These baseline results are stored long-term in an AWS S3 bucket (`s3://openshift-provider-certification/baseline-results`).
+An HTML listing can be found here: https://openshift-provider-certification.s3.us-west-2.amazonaws.com/index.html.
 These baseline results should be used as a reference when reviewing a partner's certification results.

 You will need and AWS Access Key/ID for the `openshift-dev` AWS account in order to download from the S3 bucket.